1

 Filkino Lake:

-Initially, there were two names - Filkino and Deaf.
+Initially it had two names - Filkino and Glukhoye.

-The lake is named after a peasant named Filka, who drowned here, deciding to reduce the path in the winter on thin ice in order to bring firewood directly to the imperial palace.
+The lake is named after a peasant named Filka, who drowned here after deciding to take a shortcut in winter on thin ice in order to bring firewood directly to the imperial palace.

-Cultural object of federal significance (in the register of UNESCO).
+Cultural site of federal significance (in the Unesco register).

 Sources: